Blog

 Dermatological Signs

-Many dermatological signs of eating disorders are caused by severe malnutrition, affecting all areas of the body.14
+Many dermatological signs of eating disorders are caused by severe malnutrition, affecting all areas of the body.

 Xerosis (dry skin) & Pruritis (itchy skin)

 Xerosis, or dry skin, is seen in almost all patients with severe malnutrition.
 Dry skin can range from mild dryness to scalier skin.
 Prolonged starvation reduces the activity of the sebaceous glands, which produce sebum (lubricating oil) for the skin and hair, causing dry skin.
-Xerosis can also cause nail fragility and lipid depletion of the nail.
-Patients with eating disorders frequently have itchy skin, but their dry skin typically causes this.14
+Patients with eating disorders frequently have itchy skin, with xerosis contributing to this.

 Lanugo-Like Body Hair

-Lanugo-like body hair is fine, downy, and pigmented hair on the back, abdomen, and forearms.
+Lanugo-like body hair is fine, downy, and pigmented hair on various body parts.
 Lanugo-like body hair is frequently seen in eating disorder patients, particularly younger patients, and typically doesn't appear in other forms of chronic malnutrition.
-Lanugo hair is associated with decreased activity of the 5-α-reductase enzyme system (enzymes involved in steroid metabolism) and probably occurs due to hypothyroidism.L It may also be an attempt of the body to conserve heat.5,14
+It may also be an attempt of the body to conserve heat.

 Telogen Effluvium (hair loss)

 Hair loss is another common feature of eating disorders.
 The hair loss typically follows a diffuse pattern, occasionally with frontal prominence.
-There is usually an increased number of telogen hairs and opaque hairs.14
+There is usually an increased number of telogen hairs and opaque hairs.

 Carotenoderma